 While it’s hard to put a specific dollar figure to it, you should probably have enough saved to cover any out-of-pocket medical costs, plus 3–6 months of living expenses.

-There are plenty of ways to cut back on expenses, such as buying second-hand clothes, breastfeeding instead of buying formula, and getting needed supplies donated at a baby shower.
+There are plenty of ways to cut back on expenses, such as buying second-hand clothes, breastfeeding instead of buying formula, and getting needed supplies gifted at a baby shower.
 If you’re lucky enough to have family nearby, you may be able to save even more if they can help with daycare.

 A 2025 study conducted by LendingTree found that the average cost of raising a child to age 18 is $297, 674.9